Daisy (Brand New album): Critical reception

 AllMusic writer Andrew Leahey praised the band's experimentation, although felt at times Daisy on the band's centrepiece formula from previous albums of jumping "from quiet moments to grating, full-throttle freakouts".
 Scott Heisel of Alternative Press compared the album to Nirvana's In Utero, stating "Brand New’s fourth album eschews elaborate arrangements for a record that feels half-improvised at times and brutally raw throughout", claiming that it was an album made by a band who "just don’t give a fuck", summarizing "it’s entirely possible that the band simply wrote a good album this time around, not a great one."
 BBCs Chris Beanland felt Daisy showed that "by expanding their palette, Brand New may have lost some of their own identity", although commented that "Even though they’ve self-consciously tried to grow up musically and ditched the sound that their first wave of fans loved, chances are that even the most initially dismissive listener will find a soft spot for Brand New’s current clutch of bruised confessionals."

+Slant compared Lacey's vocal performances to Isaac Brock and David Yow, noted the similarities to Mission of Burma on "At the Bottom" and praised Accardi's guitar work for invoking In Utero and Loveless.

+Accolades

 Daisy was placed third on the Top Thirty Albums of 2009 list by AbsolutePunk.net.
 Kerrang! ranked the album eleventh on their K!
 Critics' Albums of the Year list.
 The album was placed at fourteenth on Rock Sound on Top Seventy Five Albums of the Year.
 In Sputnikmusic Staff Picks: Top Fifty Albums of the Year list, the album was placed at twenty-eight.
 Spin placed the album at twenty-one on their The 30 Best Albums of 2009...
 So Far list.